-I just finished watching the latest Age of Montessori webinar entitled, The Fundamental Needs of Mankind, and what really “sunk in” for me is this: all of the different topics within the elementary-level curriculum really are connected.
+I just finished watching the latest Age of Montessori webinar entitled, The Fundamental Needs of Human Kind, and what really “sank in” for me is this: all of the different topics within the elementary-level curriculum really are connected.
 Maria Montessori refers to this as the “Cosmic Plan.”

 “The secret of success is found to lie in the right use of imagination in awakening interest, and the stimulation of seeds of interest already sown by attractive literary and pictorial material, but all correlated to a central idea, of greatly ennobling inspiration – the Cosmic Plan in which all, consciously or unconsciously, serve the Great Purpose of Life." ~Maria Montessori

 It’s always been a bit mind-boggling for me (as a parent and not a teacher) to imagine how the educational curriculum is selected.
 How, from all the wide world of subjects and topics, does one choose what should and shouldn’t be taught, and when, and in what order?
 But after watching the webinar, I understand what Montessori meant by “attractive literary and pictorial material, but all correlated to a central idea….”

 Mary Ellen Maunz, M.Ed., Founder, Program Director, and Janet Nordemann, M.Ed., Elementary Program Faculty, presented a beautiful chart, which is an amazing teaching tool for elementary-aged children.
 The chart is an introduction to the fundamental needs of mankind.
 It was interesting to realize that these basic needs have remained the same throughout history and regardless of location.
 What does change, is the way humans meet these needs by “utilizing what they have in the place (and time) they live,” as Mary Ellen Maunz explained.